Teradata/stacki-ace/README.md

   ```
   ./frontend-install.py --stacki-iso=stacki-4.0_20170316-7.x.armv7hl.disk1.iso --stacki-version=4.0 --stacki-name=stacki
   ```
+The above step will run several commands and will eventually display the Installation Wizard.

+## Installation Wizard

+### Timezone

+The first screen will appear and you will be prompted to enter your timezone:

 <img src="doc/screen-1.png" width="500">

+### Network

+The network configuration screen allows you to set up the network that will be used by the frontend to install backend hosts.

+1. _Fully Qualified Host Name_ - Input the FQDN for the frontend.
+2. Choose from the network _Devices_ to select the frontend's network interface.
+3. _IP_ address of the interface.
+4. _Netmask_.
+5. _Gateway_.
+5. _DNS Servers_ - More than one DNS Server can be entered as a comma-separated list (i.e., 8.8.8.8, 4.2.2.2, 8.8.4.4).

+Click _Continue_ to configure the network interface.

 <img src="doc/screen-2.png" width="500">

+### Password

+Enter the password for the **root** account on the frontend.

 <img src="doc/screen-3.png" width="500">

+### Add Pallets

+The `stacki` pallet that you provided as a parameter to `frontend-install.py` will be automatically selected.

+Just click _Continue_.

 <img src="doc/screen-4.png" width="500">

+### Review

+Review the installation parameters and click _Continue_ to proceed.

 <img src="doc/screen-5.png" width="500">